Edwardsville trio shines in final part of YMCA Nationals

 May won the 200 butterfly in 2:16.65.

-Coach Bob Rettle said “we had a bunch of good swims tonight.”
+Coach Bob Rettle said “we had a bunch of good swims tonight,” after the performances of his three top finishers.

 “We couldn’t be happier for Kate and her entire family,” Rettle said.
 “They are a dedicated swimming family.
 The kids contribute in the pool and their parents pour their hearts into volunteerism.
 Families like the Mays are what make teams like ours a real team, a true swimming family.”